moonbitlang/moonbit-docs/next/toolchain/moon/package.md

   }
   ```

-- The `export-memory-name` option is used to specify the name of the linear memory exported by the `wasm` module.
+- The `export-memory-name` option is used to specify the name of the linear memory exported by the Wasm module.

   ```json
   {